circadianmentalhealth/circadian-data-standards/readme-templates/demo.md

 > Descriptive title of your dataset.

 ### Description
-Activity of fruit flies of 4 genotypes: **WT, CRY, GAL4, KIR** was monitored using video tracking software.
+Activity of fruit flies of 5 genotypes: **WT, Tim/+, Tim>Kir, Kir/+, Tim0** was monitored using video tracking software.
-The selected genotypes were supposed to mimic various chronotypes: control, arythmic, early birds and night olws.
+The selected genotypes were supposed to mimic various chronotypes: control, arrhythmic, early birds and night olws.
-Flies were entrained and monitored under cyclic light conditions: normal **LD12:12**, short days **LD6:18** and long days **LD18:6**.
+Flies were entrained to **12h:12hr L:D** and then released into DD to measure circadian behaviour..

 ### Contributors
 > Persons involved in the creation of the dataset.